willardharris/balena-ads-b/README.md

 Thanks to [garethhowell](https://github.com/garethhowell) for implementing the initial ADSB Exchange support and to [wiedehopf](https://github.com/wiedehopf/) for improving it.

-Thanks to [rmorillo24](https://github.com/rmorillo24/) for verifying balenaFin compatibility and to [adaptive](https://github.com/adaptive/) for confirming Raspberry Pi 400 compatibility.
+Thanks to [rmorillo24](https://github.com/rmorillo24/) for verifying balenaFin compatibility, to [adaptive](https://github.com/adaptive/) for confirming Raspberry Pi 400 compatibility, and to [eagleDiego](https://github.com/eagleDiego) for confirming Orange Pi Zero compability.

 Thanks to [schubydoo](https://github.com/schubydoo) for assistance with keeping the repository up to date.